StefanoBerlato/GithubRepositoryCrawler/README.md

 # GithubRepositoryCrawler
-Simple Python tool that wraps Github APIs to download repositories searched by keywords, file and code
+Simple Python tool that wraps Github APIs to download repositories searched by keywords, file and code:
+1. First, it makes a repository search (parameters k = keywords, r = results_per_page, l = result_limit)
+2. Then, for each repository, it performs a code search (parameters code (required), f = file_that_contains_code)
+3. Eventually, it downloads (through `git clone`) the repositories that matches the specified parameters

+Rememeber that Github limits the number of requests you can do: to increment this number, specify username (-u) and password (-p)

 # Help
 ```